 Bio

-Czech American artist and American Book Award winner SHANN RAY teaches poetry at Stanford University, poetry for the Center for Contemplative Leadership at Princeton Theological Seminary, and leadership and forgiveness studies at Gonzaga University.
-A National Endowment for the Arts Fellow, through his research in forgiveness and genocide he has served as a visiting scholar in Africa, Asia, Europe, and the Americas, and as a poetry mentor for the PEN America Prison and Justice Writers Program.
-Having collaborated as a visiting writer with painter Makoto Fujimura on a United Nations grant entitled Intercultural Dialogues through Beauty as a Language of Peace, Ray is also a three-time High Plains Book Award winner, Bread Loaf Fellow, International Book Award winner, Bakeless Prize winner, and winner of the Foreword Book of the Year Readers’ Choice Award.
-His work comprises a libretto and 15 books, of which 10 are poetry, fiction, and creative nonfiction including Atomic Theory 7The Garment of Praise, Forgiveness and Power in the Age of Atrocity, Balefire, American MasculineSweetcloverBlood Fire Vapor SmokeAmerican Copper, The Souls of Others, and Transparent in the Backlight.
-His poems and prose have been featured in Poetry, Esquire, Narrative, McSweeney’s, Prairie Schooner, Poetry International, Big Sky Journal, the American Journal of Poetry, and Salon.
+Czech American artist and American Book Award winner Shann Ray teaches leadership and forgiveness studies at Gonzaga University and poetry at Stanford.
+A National Endowment for the Arts Fellow, through his research in forgiveness and genocide Shann has served as a visiting scholar in Africa, Asia, Europe, and the Americas, and as a poetry mentor for the PEN America Prison and Justice Writers Program.
+He has delivered poetry engagements at Cambridge and the Center for Contemplative Leadership at Princeton Theological Seminary, and values mutual work involving art, leadership, and the reconciliation of people and nations.
+Having collaborated as a visiting poet with painter Makoto Fujimura on a United Nations grant entitled Intercultural Dialogues through Beauty as a Language of Peace, Ray is also an International Book Award winner, a three-time High Plains Book Award winner, Bread Loaf Fellow, Bakeless Prize winner, and winner of the Foreword Book of the Year Readers’ Choice Award.
+His work comprises a libretto and 17 books, of which 12 are poetry, fiction, and creative nonfiction including Atomic Theory 7The Garment of Praise, Forgiveness and Power in the Age of Atrocity, Balefire, American MasculineSweetcloverBlood Fire Vapor SmokeAmerican Copper, The Souls of Others, and Transparent in the Backlight.
+His poems and prose have been featured in Poetry, Esquire, Narrative, McSweeney’s, Prairie Schooner, Poetry International, Big Sky Journal, and the American Journal of Poetry.

 A finalist with Ted Kooser’s Splitting an Order and Erin Belieu’s Slant Six, Ray’s book of poems, Balefire, won the High Plains Book Award for Poetry.
 His chapbook of poems, Atomic Theory 432, appears with Mudlark.
 His poetry collection, Sweetclover, speaks of the graces of the long marriage, and his book of poems Atomic Theory 7: poems to my wife and God, in concert with visual artist Trinh Mai, considers a most uncommon union between the lover and the beloved: the body at rest and war, in beauty and peace, in fracture and despair, in the finality of darkness and the atomic fusion that beckons new life.